IBXCODECAT/Minecraft-Bedrock-Server/README.md

 ---

 ## I don't understand this!
 Don't worry!
-These files do not require that you have any programming experience, thier just in JSON and PLAINTEXT for data storage.
+These files do not require that you have any programming experience, they are written in JSON and PLAINTEXT for data storage.
 Also I'll explain them bellow.
 (I am assuming you understand how minecraft works for this explanation).

 ### server.propreties
 `server.propreties` contains the propreties of the server (hence the name).
 To change the value of a proprety, change the value after the equals sign.
 For example `server-name=Server-Name` could be changed to `server-name=Different-Server-Name`.
 Here are all of the propreties and thier meanings bellow.